Amelia Paramour - Author

 The Story

-Setting: Modern-day Los Angeles and Philadelphia Academic art world (College of Design) Underworld/criminal environments (involving the Irish mafia)
+Setting: Modern-day Los Angeles and Philadelphia Academic art world (College of Design) Underworld/criminal environments (involving the Irish and Japanese mafias)

 Characters:Protagonist: Audrey Coltrane